ManasJ99/MJ-FirstRepo/README.md

 # MJ-FirstRepo
 This is my first git repository.
-Getting known to Git world with this.
+Getting known to the world of git.
+Author - Manas